felixpun/Bridge-Torch/README.md

 # Pytorch BC/RL Implementations for BridgeData V2

-This repository provides Deepspeed-based distributed training code for [BridgeData V2](https://rail-berkeley.github.io/bridgedata/).
+This repository provides distributed training code (based on Deepspeed) for [BridgeData V2](https://rail-berkeley.github.io/bridgedata/).
 Since most open-source LLMs are implemented with Pytorch and require memory-efficient distributed training frameworks to fine-tune on, we believe this repository can facilitate the application of Multimodal LLMs on this field.

 We provide implementations for the following methods: